r57zone/NotificationCenter/README.md

 ← Choose language | Выберите язык

 # Notification center
 Alternative notification center for Windows.
 Compatible with [notifications for programs](https://github.com/r57zone/notifications).
+Can be used together with [EasyReminders](https://github.com/r57zone/EasyReminders), [RSS checker](https://github.com/r57zone/RSS-checker) and [EchoBackuper](https://github.com/r57zone/EchoBackuper/).

 # Setup
 To enable blinking of the keyboard LED (Scroll Lock), change the `ScrollBlink` parameter to `1` in the "Config.ini" file.